Ololade007/Ololade007/README.md

 .
 Hi,i'm Ogunbanjo abdul-afeez

-. 🔭 I am currently into clound backend development with nodejs on the aws platform
+. 🔭 I am currently into cloud backend development with nodejs on the aws platform

 . 🌱 I am currently learning frontend development with react,backend development on the gcp platform, and also training to be a data scientist